 In-kind education benefits are progressive at pre-primary and basic education level, but become regressive at the tertiary level, largely due to the financial and structural barriers that prevent poorer students from advancing through the education system.
 As illustrated in Figure 4.19, pre-primary, primary, and secondary education spending is pro-poor, with the poorest six income deciles receiving a larger share of these benefits relative to their income.
-This reflects the widespread access to basic education in Kenya, where policies such as Free Primary Education (FPE) and Free Day Secondary Education (FDSE) have significantly improved access for lower-income households.
+This reflects the widespread access to basic education in Kenya, where policies such as Free Primary Education and Free Day Secondary Education have significantly improved access for lower-income households.
 However, this progressivity diminishes sharply at the tertiary level.
 The benefits of public spending on university education are more evenly distributed across the income spectrum, but the ninth decile—one of the richest groups—receives a disproportionately large share.
 This suggests that richer students are more likely to access and benefit from tertiary education, which is consistent with national trends.
 Students from poor households face significant financial and structural barriers to completing their education and advancing to university.
 These include the cost of transportation, school fees and materials, limited access to quality schools, and greater economic pressure to enter the workforce early.
 As a result, while public spending on tertiary education is substantial, it tends to benefit higher-income individuals and households who are more likely to complete secondary school and qualify for university admission.
 This regressive pattern underscores the need for Kenya to improve equity in access to higher education—such as through better-targeted scholarships, increased support for disadvantaged students, and efforts to reduce dropout rates—so that tertiary education benefits can be shared more equitably across the income distribution.